City of Wetaskiwin

 - To the east side of Camrose and up to QEII Highway

 Now, Wetaskiwin does not have a dedicated public transit system.
 However, there is a Wetaskiwin Transportation Society Handi-Van that offers paratransit.
-Greyhound services connect the city with Red Deer and Edmonton but limited in capacity.
+Greyhound services connect the city with Red Deer and Edmonton but are limited in capacity.
 So, there is a lot of scope for improvement for public transit program in Wetaskiwin.

 Life in Wetaskiwin

 There are many options for an active lifestyle in Wetaskiwin.
-For shopping options, you may find many local business, rentals, grocery stores etc. Or, you may shop at big box stores such as Safeway, Walmart, No Frills.
+For shopping options, you may find many local businesses, rentals, grocery stores, etc. Or, you may shop at big box stores such as Safeway, Walmart, No Frills.
 Marks Work Warehouse, Shoppers Drug Mart etc. For healthcare, there is a 24 -hour emergency long-term and acute care.
 For education, there are many public, private, separate schools managed by the Wetaskiwin Regional Public-School Division.
 The NorQuest College offers post-secondary educations

 The RCMP has a detachment at Wetaskiwin and provides various policing services for the city.
-These include police certificates, criminal record checks, crime reporting, vulnerable sector check and much more.
+These include police certificates, criminal record checks, crime reporting, vulnerable sector checks, and much more.
 The city has many protective services to safeguard the public from crime.
 The city has a Fire Department, Emergency Management, Community Peace Officers, Safety Services along with Guardian Ambulance.

 Wetaskiwin City Initiatives

 The city website updates any road closures on a regular basis and you may plan your trip as per the online info.
-Public Works Department takes care of maintenance of traffic and street signals, facilities, parks, and trails etc.
+Public Works Department takes care of the maintenance of traffic and street signals, facilities, parks, and trails etc.

 Winter Maintenance in Wetaskiwin

-Snow removal is done by the city Public Works department in the residential areas on a proactive basis.
+Snow removal is done by the city Public Works department in residential areas on a proactive basis.
 They may put up signage to indicate this such as No parking, Snow Removal or All Streets.